Nash Equilibrium Problems of Polynomials: Conclusions and Discussions

 This paper studies Nash equilibrium problems that are given by polynomial functions.
 Algorithms \ref{ag:KKTSDP} and \ref{ag:allKKTSDP} are proposed for computing one or all NEs.
-The Lasserre type Moment-SOS hierarchy of semidefinite relaxations are used to solve the appearing polynomial optimization problems.
-Under generic assumptions, we can compute a Nash equilibrium if it exists, and detect the nonexistence if there is none.
+The Moment-SOS hierarchy of semidefinite relaxations is used to solve the appearing polynomial optimization problems.
+Under generic assumptions, we can compute a Nash equilibrium if it exists, and detect its nonexistence if there is none.
 Moreover, we can get all Nash equilibria if there are finitely many ones of them.

+In \cite{Nie2023convex}, a semidefinite relaxation method using rational and parametric Lagrange multiplier expressions is proposed for solving convex GNEPs.
+Under some general conditions, the method in \cite{Nie2023convex} is guaranteed to find one GNE or detect nonexistence of GNEs.
+The NEPs considered in this work are special cases of GNEPs, since they can be viewed as GNEPs where every player's feasible set is independent of other players' strategies.
+Moreover, for convex NEPs, Algorithm~\ref{ag:KKTSDP} reduces to \cite[Algorithm~5.3]{Nie2023convex} and terminates at Step~2 in the first loop, as shown in Corollary~\ref{cor:cvxnep}.
+In contrast, this paper mainly focuses on solving nonconvex NEPs, and the main difficulty of problems in the scope of this paper is brought by nonconvexity.
+Major differences between contributions in this paper and those in \cite{Nie2023convex} are as follows: